shawnbot/aria-toggle/README.md

 ```

 ### `<button is="aria-toggle">`
-Every `<button is="aria-toggle">` will be imbued with the following super powers:
+Every `<button is="aria-toggle">` has _associate content_ defined by the id
+referenced in its [aria-controls] attribute, and is imbued with the following
+additional super powers:

 1. The DOM element will have an `expanded` property that indicates whether it's
    expanded and, correspondingly, whether its associated content is visible.
    The initial value of `expanded` is determined by the following rules:

-   * If the `<button>` has an `aria-expanded` attribute, then the initial value
+   * If the `<button>` has an [`aria-expanded`][aria-expanded] attribute, then
-     is based on that attribute and the associated content is shown or hidden
+     the initial value is based on that attribute and the associated content is
-     based on that value.
+     shown or hidden based on that value.

    * Otherwise, the initial value is `false` only if its associated content has
      `aria-hidden="true"`.